cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/dashboard.md

 !!! tip

     You can [add additional SSH
-    keys](#is-it-possible-to-use-more-than-one-ssh-key) to your instance once
+    keys](getting-started.md#is-it-possible-to-use-more-than-one-ssh-key) to your instance once
     your instance has launched.

 6. Review the license agreements and terms of service.
 If you agree to them,